 There is a fix

-The default policy on 64-bit Windows is to silently swallow the crash, but as of Windows 7 SP1 there is a choice.
+The default policy on 64-bit Windows is to silently swallow the crash, but on Windows 7 SP1 there is a choice (taken away in Windows 8 and above – huh).
 There is a pair of undocumented (not directly listed on MSDN, although they are mentioned) functions that can be used to configure this behavior.
 You can read the hairy details (written from a pre-SP1 perspective) here or you can start the process of redemption by calling this function:

 typedef BOOL (WINAPI *tGetPolicy)(LPDWORD lpFlags);